 Sections 5.2 through 5.4 describe in detail steps 2 through 4 above.
-Section 5.6 describes the conditions under which steps
+Section 5.6 describes the conditions under which steps 2 and 3 may be skipped.

 Note that the mechanism presented above requires infrequent KDC to KDC communication (as dictated by policy - this is discussed later).
 Without such an exchange, there are the following issues: